geoffoxholm/kawase_halide/README.md

 { 0, 1, 2, 2, 3 } in Halide and comparing the resulting blur to the
 aforementioned Gaussian blur.
 You are free to implement both the algorithm and scheduler portions in any way you see appropriate, including how to handle out-of-bounds sampling.
+However, _please refrain from using the auto-scheduler_; if you absolutely must use it, make sure to analyze the produced schedule (statement file) in detail and elaborate on the performance impact of the decisions made by the auto-scheduler.

 Halide implementations for image downsampling, upsampling, Gaussian filtering or generalized Kawase filters (i.e., arbitrary number of passes and distances) are not required.

 ## How to submit